 PMPro Advanced Levels Page Shortcode

-The PMPro Advanced Levels Page Shortcode Add On is a Paid Memberships Pro Plus Add On that allows you to craft a pricing page.
+The PMPro Advanced Levels Page Shortcode Add On allows you to craft a pricing page and is included in any premium membership.
 This Add On uses shortcodes and shortcode attributes to create a membership level page.
 This is what we use on our own website – you can view it in action on our pricing page.Advanced Levels Page Shortcode

 Easy Pricing Tables by Fatcat Apps